-10 Things You May Not Know About Pride and Prejudice
+10 Surprising Facts About Pride and Prejudice

 It’s a simple story: boy is rude to girl, girl dislikes boy.
 Boy proposes to girl and she refuses him.
 Later, she discovers that he’s stinking rich.
 Hijinks ensue.
 In the end, they are married in an ideal 19th-century wedding of both love and money.
-Today, over 200 years later, Pride and Prejudice remains Jane Austen’s most beloved novel.
+Today, more than 200 years later, Pride and Prejudice remains Jane Austen’s most beloved novel.

 Pride and Prejudice is about young women of gentile poverty trying to find good marriage matches.
 This issue must have been fresh on the young author’s mind when she wrote the book.
 At age 20, she had a flirtation with a young man named Tom Lefroy.
 Like a scene out of one of her novels, she flirted scandalously with him at a ball.
 “Imagine to yourself everything most profligate and shocking in the way of dancing and sitting down together,” she wrote to her sister Cassandra.
 “He is a very gentlemanlike, good-looking, pleasant young man, I assure you.”
 But Austen’s social status wasn’t high enough and Lefroy’s family separated the two lovebirds.
 Lefroy was soon engaged to a woman with a large fortune.
 Austen wrote her sister: “At length the day is come on which I am to flirt my last with Tom Lefroy … My tears flow as I write this, at this melancholy idea."

 2. Mr. Darcy would be the equivalent of a Rockefeller or a Vanderbilt.